x25today/voipwardialer/README.md

 The software is not yet fully working and does requrire further work to achieve it's goal.

 * Experiment to make DSP properly working
-  * Make DSP Modem (hooked to Asterisk) working properly and consistenly (this is the most important hit of the project!)
+  * Make DSP Modem (Asterisk-Softmodem hooked to Asterisk) working properly and consistenly
-  * Try Asterisk BTX Modem in place of Asterisk-Modem?
+  * Evaluate other Asterisk BTX Modem in place of Asterisk-Modem
-  * Integrate a C native code software modem (Linmodem?
+  * Integrate a C native code software modem trough ctypes (Linmodem?
 Fisher-Modem?)

-* Develop TCP Listener built-in in VoIP Wardiaer (to receive terminal I/O of remote system from Modem Server)
+* Develop TCP Listener built-in in VoIP Wardiaer (to receive terminal I/O of remote system from Asterisk-SoftModem running in Modem Server)

 * Scanning functionalities
   * Range generation